garrensmith/DrivenMetrics/README.markdown

 How to Build DrivenMetrics
 --------------------------
-To build in on windows have ruby and rake installed and run rake in the base directory.
+To build project, rake is required.

+For .net
+	rake

+For mono
+	rake mono

 The final build will be in a folder called *deploy*

 How to run DrivenMetrics
 --------------------------